The chip challenge: Keeping Western semiconductors out of Russian weapons - NewsBreak

 The chip challenge: Keeping Western semiconductors out of Russian weapons

-OAKLAND, Calif.
-(Reuters) - When Silicon Valley chipmaker Marvell learned that one of its chips was found in a Russian surveillance drone recovered in 2016, it set out to investigate how that came to be.
+OAKLAND, Calif., April 1 (Reuters) - When Silicon Valley chipmaker Marvell learned that one of its chips was found in a Russian surveillance drone recovered in 2016, it set out to investigate how that came to be.

 The chip, which costs less than $2, was shipped in 2009 to a distributor in Asia, which sold it to another broker in Asia, which later went out of business.